The Ownstak configuration file (ownstak.config.mjs

 .setOrganization(name: string)

-The environment name for your deployment that is later also displayed in the OwnStak Console.
+) for your deployment that is later also displayed in the OwnStak Console.

 Defaults to default